umang593/fintern/README.md

-Download the fintern Repository
+Download the fintern Repository <br>
-Go to the repository folder in the Terminal
+Go to the repository folder in the Terminal <br>
-Compile the codes P1.cpp and P2.cpp
+Compile the codes P1.cpp and P2.cpp      <br>
 Run the files separately.